hashicorp/packer/website/source/docs/builders/hyperv-vmcx.html.md

     five seconds and one minute 30 seconds, respectively.
 If this isn't specified, the default is 10 seconds.

--   `cpu` (integer) - The number of cpus the virtual machine should use.
+-   `cpu` (number) - The number of cpus the virtual machine should use.
 If this isn't specified, the default is 1 cpu.

 -   `enable_dynamic_memory` (boolean) - If true enable dynamic memory for virtual